jaredcnance/jaredcnance.github.io/src/__wip/leveling-up-your-dotnet-testing-transactional-integration-testing-in-asp-net-core/index.md

 `IDbTransaction` capabilities, such as [Dapper](https://github.com/StackExchange/Dapper).

 I'll be using [xUnit](https://xunit.github.io/) for the testing framework.
-However, you should be able to do these same things with other testing using their APIs for sharing state.
+However, you should be able to do these same things with other frameworks by using the APIs they provide to share test between tests.

 <center><a href="https://github.com/jaredcnance/TransactionalTests" target="_blank">Skip to the example repo</a></center>

-An integration test is one that tests multiple layers of our application, possibly extending all the way to the data persistence layer.
+An integration test is one that tests multiple layers of our application, often times extending all the way to the data persistence layer.
 The following is an example of an integration test that verifies an `ArticleService` can fetch all articles from the database.
 To do this, we need to first create some articles to query.